GSS-Cogs/chart-builder/README.md

    The GCP console can be used to configure the build trigger and container specification

-   1. Browse to the GSSCOGS/idpd-platform project
+   1. Browse to the `GSSCOGS/idpd-platform project`
-   2. Open the chart-builder service
+   2. Open the `chart-builder` service
-   3. Go to Edit and Deploy New Revision
+   3. Go to **Edit and Deploy New Revision**
-   4. Adjust the configuration for Container Port, CPU allocation, Capacity (memory and CPU), Request timeout, Max requests per container and Auto-Scaling
+   4. Adjust the configurations for: *Container Port, CPU allocation, Capacity (memory and CPU), Request timeout, Max requests per container and Auto-Scaling*
+   5. To adjust the build trigger follow the link under the General section to **Cloud Build trigger**
-   5. Click **Deploy** to finalise the changes
+   6. Click **Deploy** to finalise the changes